DNNCommunity/DNNDocs/README.md

 After your own fork is created, you need to copy the repository into your local machine, this is called cloning.
 This will create a copy of the DNNDocs Git repository (its directories and folders) on your local machine so that you can work with them there.

-The following command will clone this repository to your working directory, so you may wish to `cd` to an appropriate directory first.
+The following command will clone your forked repository to your working directory, so you may wish to `cd` to an appropriate directory first.

 ```
 git clone https://github.com/your-github-user-name/DNNDocs.git